Jasmine-377/SchedulesApp/README.md

 ## Declaration

 The following open source libraries and tools were used in this project:

-Open Source Packages
+## Open Source Packages
-tkinter: Used to create the user interface of the Schedule Manager application.
+·tkinter: Used to create the user interface of the Schedule Manager application.
-json: Used in the code to save and load schedule data to and from files.
+·json: Used in the code to save and load schedule data to and from files.
-webbrowser: Used in the code to open the OpenStreetMap website and display the geographic location of the schedule.
+·webbrowser: Used in the code to open the OpenStreetMap website and display the geographic location of the schedule.
-geopy: Use geopy's Nominatim geocoder in the code to get the latitude and longitude of the place name in the schedule for display on OpenStreetMap.
+·geopy: Use geopy's Nominatim geocoder in the code to get the latitude and longitude of the place name in the schedule for display on OpenStreetMap.

-Components
+## Components
-tkinter.Tk: In the code, the MainApplication class inherits from tkinter.Tk and is used to create the main window of the application. tkinter.ttk: Used in the code to create controls such as buttons (ttk.Button) and input boxes (ttk.Entry). tkinter.messagebox: Used in the code to display error messages, such as errors in the time format or inability to display the geographic location. tkinter.Listbox: Used in the code to display a list of schedules. tkinter.Frame: Used in the code to create button frames and map display frames. geopy.geocoders.Nominatim: Used in the code to obtain the latitude and longitude of the place according to the name of the place in the schedule for display on OpenStreetMap.
+·tkinter.Tk: In the code, the MainApplication class inherits from tkinter.Tk and is used to create the main window of the application.
+·tkinter.ttk: Used in the code to create controls such as buttons (ttk.Button) and input boxes (ttk.Entry).
+·tkinter.messagebox: Used in the code to display error messages, such as errors in the time format or inability to display the geographic location.
+·tkinter.Listbox: Used in the code to display a list of schedules.
+·tkinter.Frame: Used in the code to create button frames and map display frames.
+·geopy.geocoders.Nominatim: Used in the code to obtain the latitude and longitude of the place according to the name of the place in the schedule for display on OpenStreetMap.